UTAH THEATER/150 MAIN PROJECT

 The mission of Salt Lake City’s RDA is to revitalize neighborhoods and business districts to improve livability, spark economic growth, and foster authentic communities, serving as a catalyst for strategic development projects that enhance the City’s housing opportunities, commercial vitality, public spaces, and environmental sustainability.
 More information on the RDA available here.

-IS THE OWNERSHIP OF THE UTAH THEATER CHANGING?
+DID THE OWNERSHIP OF THE UTAH THEATER RECENTLY CHANGE?

 What options to preserve the theater are still available?